UTSCCSCC01/Being-Seen/README.md

 ### How to Build and Run the App

 1. Fork this repo and clone it to your local machine.
+Make sure you are in the correct branch, as explained below in **Contribution**.
 2. Install all required dependencies for the frontend and backend.
 Starting from the repo root,

 ```powershell